qdrant/landing_page/qdrant-landing/content/documentation/integrations/mighty.md

 }
 ```

-For qdrant, we simply spin up a [free tier](https://cloud.qdrant.io/) (click on the "start free" button, log in with google or github and follow the instructions).
-Note the qdrant address and API key.
+For qdrant, use our cloud documentation to spin up a [free tier](https://cloud.qdrant.io/).
+Make sure to retrieve an APi key.

-## The Pen is Mightier than the Sword
+## Implement model API

 Mighty offers a variety of model APIs which will download and cache the model on first use.
 Here we'll use the `sentence-transformer` API.
 Basically the
 Rust code to make the call is: